UT-Austin-RPL/amago/README.md

 #### Asynchronous Training/Rollouts
 <details>

 Each `epoch` alternates between rollouts --> gradient updates.
 AMAGO saves environment data and checkpoints to disk, so changing some `amago.learning.Experiment` kwargs would let these two steps be completely separate.
 After we create an `experiment = Experiment()`, but before `experiment.start()`, `cli_utils.switch_async_mode` can override settings to `"learn"`, `"collect"` or do `"both"` (the default).
 This leads to a very hacky but fun way to add extra data collection or do training/learning asychronously.
 For example, we can `accelerate launch` a multi-gpu script that only does gradient updates, and collect data for that model to train on with as many collect-only processes as we want.
-All we need to do is make sure the `dset_root`, `dset_name`, `run_name` are the same (so that checkpoints and buffers are being shared), and the network architecture settings are the same (so that checkpoints load correctly).
+All we need to do is make sure the `dset_root`, `dset_name`, `run_name` are the same (so that all the experiments are working from the same directory), and the network architecture settings are the same (so that checkpoints load correctly).
 For example:

 ```python
 #  my_training_script.py